-I’m not really a holiday person as I’m a real home bird and although I have enjoyed holidays in other places, Paris is the only place that has captured my heart enough to return to again and again.
+I’m not really a great traveller as I’m a real home bird and although I have enjoyed holidays in other places, Paris is the only place that has captured my heart enough to return to again and again.
 This latest trip was my 15th visit to this beautiful city and I still haven’t quite ticked off everything on my list that I want to see but I’m going to share some of my favourites with you.

 We have mainly stayed in hotels near the Champs Elysees as I love this area and find it’s an ideal distance for walking to shops and various parks etc. On this occasion we stayed on Avenue Carnot in the Hotel Belfast and although it was fine I much prefer the Hotel Balmoral which is situated on a quiet street between Avenue Carnot & Avenue Macmahon.
 We’ve stayed in it a couple of times previously and unfortunately it was fully booked this time but it’s a definite favourite of mine.
 On another occasion we stayed in a lovely apartment near the Eiffel Tower which was great but I prefer the area near the Arc de Triomphe and Champs Elysees.